Special Education Overview for NHS

 How do I know who the case carrier is for my child?

 Each student's counselor has access to the list of special education case carriers.

 Who are the leaders of this department?

-Mr. Gash and Mr. Feleke both co-chair the department.
-Mr. Gash works with students in the RSP program and Mr. Feleke works with students in the ASC program.
-Dr. Panagos is the administrator over the special education department.
+Mr. Guerrero and Mrs. Williams both co-chair the department.
+Mr. Arredondo is the administrator over the special education department.